dexmagic/jakartaee-mobile/README.md

     }
 }
 ```

+Lots of reading is required to fully understand all the reaasons you would specify JavaVersion.VERSION_19 and higher in your gradle files.
+So here are some convenient links to help you catch up if you need to.

+### Gradle Compatability and Java Version 19

+As of this writing (June 9, 2023) Gradle does not support Java 20, so the highest Java version I could specify is VERSION_19.

+ * Gradle's compatability matrix drives what version of Java is available: https://docs.gradle.org/current/userguide/compatibility.html
  * What you get by specifying JavaVersion.VERSION_19 and higher: https://developer.android.com/studio/write/java8-support
  * Google's release notes related to Java Version 8: https://github.com/google/desugar_jdk_libs/blob/master/CHANGELOG.md
+ * A list of Java 8 features supported in older apps too as a reference: https://developer.android.com/studio/write/java8-support-table

+Some notes:
+ * Gradle 7.6 is the first version that supports Android 19.

 ### Oracle Source Docs and Information